 - a.
 Is not an executive director or employee of the company or a company of the same group, and has not held such a position in the past five years. - b.
 Is not him/herself an important shareholder or does not represent an important shareholder, a consultant of the company or another stakeholder (employees, suppliers, customers, public bodies, the State). - c.
-Has not been involved in auditing the company accounts during the previous five years. - Has not been a partner or a director of the audit firm of the company during the previous three years. - e.
-Is not a close relative of or does not have business relations with a member of the founding family, an important shareholder or an executive of the company. - f.
-Does not have a permanent conflict of interest.
+Has not been involved in auditing the company accounts during the previous five years. - d.
+Has not been a partner or a director of the auditing firm of the company during the previous three years. - e.
+Is not a close relative of or does not have business relations with a member of the founding family, an important shareholder or an executive of the company.

-- g.
-Does not hold any conflicting office or cross-directorship with another director or with a member of the executive committee. - Does not hold an executive position in a political institution or nonprofit organisation to which the company makes or from which it receives substantial donations in cash or kind. - i.
-Does not receive regularly any material direct or indirect remuneration from the company except his director's fees. - Has not been sitting on the Board or has not been linked to the company for more than twelve years (or less, depending on the code of best practice that applies in the country). - boes not receive remuneration of an amount that could compromise his independence. - Does not receive variable remuneration or options that represent a substantial part of his total remuneration and does not participate in the company's pension scheme. - m.
-Does not hold options of a substantial intrinsic value.
+- f.
+Does not have a permanent conflict of interest. - g.
+Does not hold any conflicting office or cross-directorship with another director or with a member of the executive committee. - h.
+Does not hold an executive position in a political institution or nonprofit organisation to which the company makes or from which it receives substantial donations in cash or kind. - i.
+Does not receive regularly any material direct or indirect remuneration from the company except his director's fees. - Has not been sitting on the Board or has not been linked to the company for more than twelve years (or less, depending on the code of best practice that applies in the country). - k.
+Does not receive remuneration of an amount that could compromise his independence. - Does not receive variable remuneration or options that represent a substantial part of his total remuneration and does not participate in the company's pension scheme.

-n.
+- m.
+Does not hold options of a substantial intrinsic value. - n.
 Is not considered non-independent by the company.

-The laws and best practice codes of many countries consider that a director is no longer independent when his/her mandate has reached certain duration.
-For example the European Union, France and Spain foresee a limit of 12 years, Great Britain and Italy are stricter with 10, and Germany considers that a limit should be set, but gives no number.
-The United States and the Netherlands have no limit.
+The laws and best practice codes of many countries consider that a director is no longer independent when his/her mandate exceeds a certain duration.
+For example the European Union.
+France and Spain foresee a limit of 12 years, Finland has set a limit of 10 years, while Great Britain and Italy are stricter with 9.
+In Germany, there is no specific limit in the best practice code or in the law.
+In the Netherlands, the mandate duration is not considered as an affiliation reason, but the code of best practice stipulates a maximum mandate duration of 12 years for directors of listed companies.
+In the United States, the mandate duration is not a condition of independence.

-Concerning the representatives of a significant shareholder, the shareholding threshold required for a shareholder to be considered significant varies.
-A threshold of 50% is used by the European Union and Germany, while France and the Netherlands consider that a shareholding of 10% is sufficient for a shareholder to be considered significant.
-Great Britain and Spain go further with a threshold of 3%.
-The United States have no rule regarding the representatives of a significant shareholder.
+Concerning a significant shareholder and their representatives, who are thus non-independent directors, the shareholding threshold required for the shareholder to be considered significant varies.
+A threshold of 10% is used in France and the Netherlands to consider a shareholder as significant, and thus as non-independent.
+Great Britain and Spain are stricter with a threshold of 3%.
+In the United States, a shareholder is considered as nonindependent when he holds more than 50% of the voting rights in the company.